Orodispersible Films for Drug Delivery: An Overview

 Ideally, an ODF should have the following properties:

-• needs no water
+• Needs no water

-• easy to transport and portable
+• Easy to transport and portable

-• have a pleasant taste
+• Has a pleasant taste

-• leaves no or negligible residue in the mouth after administration
+• Leaves no or negligible residue in the mouth after administration

-• ability to make in a conventional and simple manner without the additional cost burden
+• Ability to make in a conventional and simple manner without the additional cost burden

-• permit the manufacturing through conventional processing
+• Permit the manufacturing through conventional processing

-• remain less sensitive to the environmental changes like humidity, temperature, and so on
+• Remain less sensitive to the environmental changes like humidity, temperature, and so on

 Benefits of Orodispersible Films